-The waveforms of \boxtimes 8-7 demonstrate detection, classification, and start-up from a Type 3 or 4 PSE with Class 6 hardware classification.
+The waveforms of \boxtimes 8-7 demonstrate detection, classification, and start-up from a Type 2 PSE with Class 4 hardware classification.
 The key waveforms shown are V{VDD-VSS}, V{RTN-VSS}, and I{PI}.
 IEEE802.3bt and IEEE 802.3at require a minimum of two detection levels; however, four levels are shown in this example.
 Four levels guard against misdetection of a device when plugged in during the detection sequence.

-IEEE 802.3bt also requires a PSE allocating Class 6 level of power to generate four class and mark cycles, and startup from the fourth mark event.
-As shown below, the required minimum duration of the first class event has been extended for Type 3 and 4 PSEs.
-V{RTN} to V{SS} falls as the TPS23730 charges C{BULK} following application of full voltage.
-In  8-9, the converter soft-start is also delayed until the end of inrush period.
+V{RTN} to V{SS} falls as the TPS23734 charges C{BULK} following application of full voltage.
+In \boxtimes 8-9, the converter soft-start is also delayed until the end of inrush period.